berndwaibel/HomeAssistantOpenDTU/README.md

 ## Usage
 How to use my work?
 1. You could read what I did, just for experience.
-2. You could get the "opendtu.yaml" file and use it
+2. You could copy the files from the "opendtu" directory to you HA.
+Then use it by doing the following steps:
-   1. Change the IP addresses inside the file to your addresses.
+   1. Change the IP addresses inside the files to your ip address.
-   2. Change the numbers of the inverters to your inverter numbers.
+   2. Change the serial numbers of the inverters in the files to your inverter numbers.
    3. If you have not exactly 3 inverters, you need to delete or copy some parts of the YAML files.
    4. If you have not exactly 1 string per inverter, you need to delete or copy some parts of the YAML files.
-3. The configuration.yaml is only an example, you have your own.
+3. The configuration.yaml is only an example, you have your own, adjust it:
-   1. Add the last row.
-You need the "rest:" line.
+   1. Add the row starting with "rest:", and change the directory name (opendtu) if necessary.
-   2. If the "rest:" line is in configuration.yaml, you do not need it in opendtu.yaml.
+   2. If the "rest:" line is in configuration.yaml, you do not need to repeat it in the files.
-4. There are two versions:
-   1. The opendtu.yaml contains the whole REST API for my OpenDTU, with all data.
-It is include by the "rest:" line in configuration.yaml.
-   2. The opendtu_small.yaml contains only the energy values, a minimum set of data.
-5. Contact me in case of questions, I will try to answer.
-Please give me time for that.
+4. Contact me in case of questions, I will try to answer.
+Please give me time for answering.

 ## Links
 This work is based on the following guides, which I could recommend and for which I thank a lot: